 3. Prepare your questions and recommendations.

-After you reviewing your records and talking with your child, family, or invited guests, you may have a lot on your mind.
+After reviewing your records and talking with your child, family, or invited guests, you may have a lot on your mind.
 It can help to make a simple list of the points you want to make during the meeting.
-Boil it down to the basics: your concerns, questions, and suggestions.
+Think about the basics: your concerns, questions, and suggestions.
 You can refer to this list during the meeting.

 4. Tell the school about your guests and requests.